SPECTRA: Spectral Domain-Aware Graph Generation for Imbalanced Molecular Property Regression: Introduction

-Another limitation lies in \emph{embedding-based augmentation methods}, which often generate synthetic molecules in latent spaces that lack interpretability and offer no guarantees of structural validity.
-As a result, the augmented samples may not correspond to chemically realistic molecules, hindering trust and practical adoption.

-To address these challenges, we propose \textbf{SPECTRA}---\emph{Spectral Target-Aware Graph Augmentation for Imbalanced Molecular Property Regression}.
+To address these challenges, we propose \textbf{SPECTRA} -- \emph{Spectral Domain-Aware Graph Generation for Imbalanced Molecular Property Regression}.
 SPECTRA introduces a novel approach to oversampling that operates directly in the spectral domain of graphs.
 Specifically, it leverages the eigenspace of the graph Laplacian to interpolate both Laplacian spectra and node features of matched graphs in a shared spectral basis.
-This process produces synthetic molecular graphs that are structurally coherent, chemically plausible, and explicitly tailored to underrepresented regions of the target distribution~\ref{fig:dist}.
-Unlike black-box embedding methods, SPECTRA provides interpretability by generating realistic molecules whose structures can be directly examined, while achieving significantly lower computational cost compared to existing state-of-the-art techniques.
+Unlike black-box embedding methods, this process produces molecular graphs that are physically coherent, chemically plausible, and explicitly tailored to underrepresented regions of the target distribution (see Figure~\ref{fig:dist}), and achieving considerably lower computational cost w.r.t. state-of-the-art performing methods.
+Our contributions are as follows: